 Competitors, trainers, team officials and technical officials are prohibited from betting on the outcome of competitions in which they are involved.
+Reference is made to the FIS Betting and other Anti-Corruption Violations Rules July 2013.

-206 Sponsorships and Advertising
+206 Advertising and Sponsorship